skip to content

 You can access the Enduring Power of Attorney Kit for free online at lsc.sa.gov.au or you can buy a hard copy from:

-• the Legal Services Commission (telephone Finance on 8111 5555 (option 5)), or
+• the Legal Services Commission (call Finance on 8111 5555 (option 5)), or

-• any Service SA centre (telephone 13 23 24) or through the online shop at shop.service.sa.gov.au.
+• any Service SA centre (telephone 13 23 24) or through the online shop at shop.service.sa.gov.au

 What if there's no Enduring Power of Attorney?